cchitsiang/awesome-stars/topics.md

 - [ggomaeng/react-native-spotify-ui](https://github.com/ggomaeng/react-native-spotify-ui) - Pure javascript UI prototype of iOS Spotify for React Native framework.
 - [viestat/react-native-spotify](https://github.com/viestat/react-native-spotify) - A native module that allows you to use the Spotify SDK API with react-native
 - [commaai/neo](https://github.com/commaai/neo) - comma neo research platform
-- [commaai/openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for over 200 supported car makes and models.
+- [commaai/openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for 250+ supported car makes and models.
 - [square/mortar](https://github.com/square/mortar) - A simple library that makes it easy to pair thin views with dedicated controllers, isolated from most of the vagaries of the Activity life cycle.
 - [leeprovoost/go-rest-api-template](https://github.com/leeprovoost/go-rest-api-template) - Reusable template for building REST Web Services in Golang.
 Uses gorilla/mux as a router/dispatcher and Negroni as a middleware handler.
 - [ggomaeng/react-native-facebook-ui](https://github.com/ggomaeng/react-native-facebook-ui) - Pure javascript UI prototype of iOS Facebook for React Native framework.